-The Company's Ace Wholesale Holdings LLC ("AWH") legal entity was created to pursue sales to non-member retailers.
+Ace Wholesale Holdings LLC ("AWH") markets products to non-member retailers.
 AWH does business as Emery Jensen Distribution ("EJD").
 The Company believes that EJD will further leverage the Company's wholesale purchasing power and advance the Company's strategic plans as a leader in the wholesale distribution industry.